 It’s all about the bugs

-According to fermentation guru Sandor Katz, ginger rhizome is rich in wild yeasts and lactic acid bacteria.
+Fermentation guru Sandor Katz tells us ginger rhizome is rich in wild yeasts and lactic acid bacteria.
 These micro-organisms drive the fermentation process, gobble up the sugar and release the fizz (carbon dioxide).

 You will need fresh ginger root with the skin on to start your ferment.
-Ginger should be certified organic, not treated with agri-chemicals or irradiated – otherwise, the yeasts and bacteria could be altered, or not even present.
+Choose ginger that is certified organic or not treated with agri-chemicals or irradiated – otherwise, the yeasts and bacteria could be altered, or not even present.

 Once my bug is established I alternate between organic and conventional ginger to maintain, depending on the season and my budget.